soimort/you-get/README.md

 If something is broken and `you-get` can't get you things you want, don't panic.
 (Yes, this happens all the time!)

 Check if it's already a known problem on <https://github.com/soimort/you-get/wiki/Known-Bugs>.
-If not, follow the guidelines on [how to report a broken extractor](https://github.com/soimort/you-get/blob/develop/CONTRIBUTING.md#report-a-broken-extractor).
+If not, follow the guidelines on [how to report an issue](https://github.com/soimort/you-get/blob/develop/CONTRIBUTING.md).

 ## Getting Involved